datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 Don't worry: all the data is there!
 You can confirm this by scrolling upwards, or by looking at the `[# of rows x # of columns]` block at the end of the output.

-If you use `.head()` to view only a subset of rows, you will observe an output that is easier to fit in one window.
+You can also use `surveys_df.head()` to view only the first few rows of the dataset in an output that is easier to fit in one window.
 After doing this, you can see that pandas has neatly formatted the data to fit our screen: